Warehouse Accident Claims

 How long after a warehouse accident can I make a claim?

-In the majority of cases of a workplace accident, you’ll have three years from the date it happened to make a claim.
+You’ll usually have three years to make a claim after a warehouse accident.
 But it’s always best to begin the process of claiming as quickly as possible.

 The sooner you start your claim, the easier you’ll find it to remember the details of what happened.
 Any witnesses to your accident will also find it easier to remember what they saw.

 Your situation – and your injury – is unique to you.
-This means that without a consultation, we wouldn’t be able to tell you exactly how much you might be entitled to.
+This means that without talking to you, we’re unable to say exactly how much warehouse accident compensation you could receive.

 X